sequi76/Inferring-flavor-mixtures-in-multijet-events/README.md

 # Inferring-flavor-mixtures-in-multijet-events
-Codes and datasets for paper Inferring flavor mixtures in multijet events (Y.Yao &amp; E.Alvarez)
+Codes and datasets for paper Inferring flavor mixtures in multijet events (Y.Yao &amp; E.Alvarez) <a href='https://arxiv.org/abs/2404.01387'>2404.01387</a>

 Warning: take your time to read this readme file because otherwise it is very hard to understand what there is in this repo and how to use it.